ciarandg/grupetto/BLE_FTMS_README.md

 - **Device not appearing**: Ensure Bluetooth is enabled and permissions are granted
 - **Connection issues**: Try restarting the BLE service or restarting the app
 - **Data not updating**: Check that the Peloton sensor interface is working properly
-- **Multiple connections**: Some apps may require exclusive access to certain characteristics
+- **Multiple connections**: Some apps may require exclusive access to certain Constants

 ## Technical Notes